ManyClasses/manyclasses.org/content/updates/2018-12-20-encrypted-consent.md

 The idea is straightforward.
 Students respond to the consent question with a coded response.
 In our initial setup, the code is a 6-digit number.
 Students click a radio button to indicate if they do or do not consent, and the appropriate response code is then displayed.
 Students copy and paste the number into a textbox, and the number is submitted with their assignment.
 Each 6-digit number is linked to a response option in a database that the ManyClasses research team controls.
 Teachers can see the 6-digit number, but without access to the database have no way to identify whether a student has consented to participate.
 Importantly, each 6-digit number is presented only once as a possible response, so that no one can refresh the consent form repeatedly to make a list of the digits that correspond to a particular consent option.

+Here's a recording of what the tool looks like in a Canvas quiz:

 ![Animated Demo of Consent Form in Canvas Website](/img/encrypted-consent.gif)

 If you are interested in the technology side of the solution, we've made the [source code available on GitHub](https://github.com/ManyClasses/encrypted-consent).
 It uses PHP and an sqlite database.
 We've licensed the software under the MIT license so you are free to use it for whatever purpose you would like.